 Ask your nurse for a denture cup to protect your dentures when not in use.
-If you wear glasses, contact lenses, or a hearing aid, place them in their protective cases and put in bedside table drawer.
-If you do not have a case, please ask for one.
-Do not place these valuable items in tissue, bedclothes, or anywhere other than their protective case.
+If you wear glasses, contact lenses, or a hearing aid, place them in their protective cases and put in the bedside table drawer.
 We will help you take every precaution to prevent loss or breakage, but we cannot be responsible for replacing your personal items.

-Electrical items, such as radios, electric razors, and hair dryers, must be checked by nursing personnel prior to using.
+Electrical items, such as radios, electric razors, and hair dryers, must be checked by nursing personnel prior to use.

-All physicians, employees, and volunteers wear photo ID badges.
+All physicians, nurses, employees, and volunteers wear photo ID badges.
 Anyone providing care should be properly identified.
-You have the right to know the name, title, and purpose of visit for each person who enters your room.
+You have the right to know the name, title, and reason for visit for each person who enters your room.

 You’ll be assigned a room based on your diagnosis and room availability.
+The room number is posted outside your door.
+Each room, except in the Intensive Care Units (ICU), has a private phone located at the bedside.
+The phone number is on the white board.
 Please be courteous of others and keep the volume of conversations and the television as low as possible.